py2sdr/mtools/README.md

 - Receiver must be running before sender starts (normally not an issue)
 - No encryption or authentication (not an issue on local networks)

-## Platform Support

-These programs should compile and run on:

-- Linux
-- macOS
-- BSD variants
-- Other POSIX-compliant systems

-> **Note:** `SO_REUSEPORT` may not be available on older systems.

-## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).